ropensci-archive/roweb2/content/technotes/2019-09-27-imaging-stack.md

 ![flipfrink](https://jeroen.github.io/images/flipfrink.png)

-Here we see the green channel has now been flipped.
-But there are also useful applications.
+Here we see the green channel has indeed been flipped.
+But there are also more useful applications.

 ### Text annotation